Manatee County Criminal Division 3

 • Jury Trials,

-• VOP appearances if there could be a VOP hearing and you have not secured an order from the Court allowing Zoom for the court appearance
+• VOP appearances if there could be a VOP hearing and you have not secured a continuance by the Court in advance,

 • If ordered to appear in person by the Court,